 And you were meeting both internally at Imaginary Forces and with Playtone?

-What was one of your best creative moments?
-Can you give us an example of something particularly rewarding for you on this project?
+What was something particularly rewarding for you on this project?

-One of the sticking points in the sequence was: “How do we reveal the live-action, while moving away from the drawings?” and, “How do we create a subtle type of animation?”
-The intention was that these were sketches by war artists in the field, so there was a roughness to them which also hopefully related the idea that these were ordinary guys stuck in a horrible situation.
+One of the sticking points in the sequence was: “How do we reveal the live action, while moving away from the drawings?” and, “How do we create a subtle type of animation?”
+The intention was that these were sketches by war artists in the field, so there was a roughness to them which hopefully related the idea that these were ordinary guys stuck in a horrible situation.
 For me, it was just really nice to get back to drawing – it’s one of the things that we don’t get to do very often.
-It took a lot of drawing to try and create something that had that sense of immediacy to it but at the same time, we also had to consider how we could do it.
-I took the aesthetic that Steve had started and tried to create something a little more immediate and a little more sketched and less finished
+It took a lot of drawing to create something that had that sense of immediacy to it but at the same time, we also had to consider how we could do it.
+I took the aesthetic that Steve had started and tried to create something a little more immediate – a little more sketched and less finished.

-So Steve completed a set of drawings and you began work on another set.
-Were you focused more on the transitions from the drawings to the live action or did both you and Steve do that throughout the sequence?
+So Steve completed a set of drawings and you began work on another.
+Were you focused more on the transitions from the drawings to the live action or did both you and Steve do that throughout?

 While Steve was looking after [the project], they had tried different things for the transitions and the edit wasn’t locked, so Steve did a lot of drawings to try and create new characters and new elements for the sequence.
 A lot of that didn’t make it to the final cut.
 There was a lot of work that was done to try and gel the sequence together with the drawings and live action and transitions.
-I experimented a lot trying to figure out a way of creating a more fluid and less linear feel to it, which then ended up being a series of layered dissolves.
+I experimented a lot trying to figure out a way of creating a more fluid and less linear feel, which then ended up being a series of layered dissolves.
 This, I think, helps keep the integrity in the sequence and it didn’t feel like it was tricked out too much.
-I just wanted to try and create something that had as natural a feel to it as possible without making it feel too electronic.
-[At this point] we also began prepping for a high speed charcoal shoot.
+I just wanted to create something as natural as possible without making it feel too electronic.
+[At this point] we also began prepping for a high-speed charcoal shoot.